ajayashok/gl-notification/README.md

 # Notification Manager

-A Laravel package for managing notifications through Telegram, WhatsApp, Email and SMS.
+A Laravel package for managing notifications through Telegram, WhatsApp, and Email.
+This package provides a unified interface for sending notifications via popular messaging platforms, enabling seamless integration and communication within your Laravel application.
+It supports rich features like templated messages, queued sending, and customizable settings for each notification channel.

 ## Installation